A Seven-Point Checklist to Help Protect Your Rights

 - Review payments received from the bankrupt debtor within 90 days preceding the bankruptcy filing date.
 These may be subject to preference claims.
 However, do not automatically pay any preference demands as there are defenses against preference claims.

-- Require cash in advance or COD terms if you continue to ship to the debtor after the bankruptcy filing.
+- Require cash in advance or COD terms if you continue to ship to the customer after the bankruptcy filing.

 - Participate in the initial Meeting of Creditors and, if you have a large unsecured claim, consider participating in the Unsecured Creditors’ Committee.